danhetrick/perl-ircd/README.md

 		<nicklength>2</nicklength>
 	</config>

 When all the configuration files are loaded, our users lose the generous nick length of 1,000,000 characters, and now are left with a paltry 2 character limit for their nickname.
 Why?
 Even though `mysettings.xml` was loaded *first*, `othersettings.xml` was loaded after it, and changed the nick length from 1,000,000 to 2.
-If we had `import`'ed `othersettings.xml` before we set our config element, the nick length of 1,000,000 would still be set (because the `nicklength` setting in `mysettings.xml` was loaded after the `nicklength` setting in `othersettings.xml`).
+If we had `import`'ed `othersettings.xml` before we set our config element, the nick length of 1,000,000 would still be set (because the `nicklength` setting in `mysettings.xml` was loaded *after* the `nicklength` setting in `othersettings.xml`).

+The only exception to this rule is the [`port` child element](#port);  it doesn't overwrite `port` elements in any other configuration file.
+New `port` elements just add new listening ports without removing previously set ports.

 ### `verbose`